 If you calculate this metric for each hiring manager or department, you will be able to put your finger on the exact problem area.
 Hence, you will be able to come up with a more specific solution quickly.

 Very often if you take your time in putting out the results of your selection process, you might not get positive responses.
 Either the candidates have already received better offers elsewhere or they have taken the slow process as a sign of no professionalism on your part.

 Keep the candidates updated at every step of the way to make them feel wanted.
 This ensures an overall better candidate experience.

 Strong offer letter

 Your offer letter plays a huge role in the acceptance rate.
-Mistakes in the offer letter may portray a lack of professionalism or that you don’t care enough.
+Mistakes may portray a lack of professionalism or that you don’t care enough.
 Even gaps in details or contradictory statements in the letter may cause problems.

 To summarize this blog, creating an offer letter is no small feat.
-But, with the right software, you can easily generate an offer letter and personalize it for each candidate.
-It is imperative to make sure that you add all the elements of an offer letter while making one, so as to not leave any room for confusion.
+But, with the right software, you can easily generate and personalize it for each candidate.
+It is imperative to make sure that you add all the elements while making one, so as to not leave any room for confusion.

 So now, the next time you select a candidate you will be able to follow these steps, tips and tricks and write the most perfect offer letter that will compel the candidate to join your startup!

 While writing an offer letter, you need to add details about the job, right from the title, description of day-to-day tasks, salary up to company policy and terms and conditions etc. Be sure to provide a space for the candidate to sign the offer letter to accept it.